Quantum geometry and low-frequency optical conductivity of nodal planes: Low-energy models of different order in

 The model introduced in this paper

 where we neglect additional prefactors for this discussion, is the simplest and lowest-order model to exhibit a finite quantum metric perpendicular to the nodal plane and, therefore, a finite $zz$-component of the linear optical conductivity.
-Any additional terms of third order, such as $k_{x/y} k_{x/y} k_z \sigma_{x/y/z}$, can impact the behaviour of other components for the conductivity but they do not contribute to the $zz$-component for which the leading order will always be $\sim \omega^3$.
+Furthermore, its topological phase transition in accompanied by the creation of Weyl points, describing a more generic situation than the quadratic model in Eq.~\eqref{eq:quadLEmodel}.
+Any additional terms of third order, such as $k_{x/y} k_{x/y} k_z \sigma_{x/y/z}$, can impact the behaviour of other components for the optical conductivity but they do not contribute to the $zz$-component for which the leading order will always be $\sim \omega^3$.

 The same argument holds for higher-order models where terms such as $k_z^5 \sigma_z$ and higher-order combinations of different $k$ components can be included.
 These contributions will only qualitatively change the behaviour of in-plane optical conductivity components.
-The leading order for the $zz$-component will remain the same, the prefactor can, however, change, especially if generic prefactors are included.
+The leading order for the $zz$-component will remain the same, the prefactor can, however, change, especially if generic pre\-factors are included.
 In particular, this means that this statement also holds for tight-binding models with single topological nodal planes.

 This discussion validates the relevance of the model studied in this paper for the characteristic low-frequency optical conductivity behaviour of topological nodal planes.